wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

-Note that the status fetch may fail at an unrecoverable error `PA2ErrorCodeProtocolUpgrade`, meaning that it's not possible to upgrade PowerAuth protocol to a newer version.
+Note that the status fetch may fail at an unrecoverable error `PA2ErrorCodeProtocolUpgrade`, meaning that it's not possible to upgrade the PowerAuth protocol to a newer version.
 In this case, it's recommended to [remove the activation locally](#activation-removal).

-To get more information about activation states, check [Activation States](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation.md#activation-states) chapter available in our [powerauth-crypto](https://github.com/wultra/powerauth-crypto) repository.
+To get more information about activation states, check the [Activation States](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation.md#activation-states) chapter available in our [powerauth-crypto](https://github.com/wultra/powerauth-crypto) repository.

 ## Data Signing

-The main feature of PowerAuth protocol is data signing.
+The main feature of the PowerAuth protocol is data signing.
 PowerAuth has three types of signatures:

-- **Symmetric Multi-Factor Signature**: Suitable for most operations, such as login, new payment or confirming changes in settings.
+- **Symmetric Multi-Factor Signature**: Suitable for most operations, such as login, new payment, or confirming changes in settings.
-- **Asymmetric Private Key Signature**: Suitable for documents, where strong one sided signature is desired.
+- **Asymmetric Private Key Signature**: Suitable for documents where a strong one-sided signature is desired.
 - **Symmetric Offline Multi-Factor Signature**: Suitable for very secure operations, where the signature is validated over the out-of-band channel.
 - **Verify server signed data**: Suitable for receiving arbitrary data from the server.

 ### Symmetric Multi-Factor Signature

 To sign request data, you need to first obtain user credentials (password, PIN code, Touch ID scan) from the user.
 The task of obtaining the user credentials is used in more use-cases covered by the SDK.
-The core class is `PowerAuthAuthentication`, that holds information about used authentication factors:
+The core class is `PowerAuthAuthentication` that holds information about the used authentication factors:

 ```swift
 // 2FA signature, uses device related key and user PIN code